Whitehaven Beach, Queensland

-The time has come to travel more considerately – and these countries are showing us how
+It’s never been more important to travel considerately – and these places are showing us how

 Karen Edwards